 The minute I enter the museum, I started searching around.
-Suddenly, I see a huge crowd.
+Suddenly, I see a huge crowd which makes the experience far more disappointing as The New York Times agrees.
 The same type of crowd I saw near the Manneken Pis in Brussels.
 But I cannot see what they are taking pictures of… I finally get to the first row to see the masterpiece.
 I took a moment to realise how small the most famous piece of art was.

 She was small, tiny and overprotected by the museum.
 I can understand why overprotected.
 But I couldn’t understand why she is so smaller than I ever thought.
 I expected a huge piece taking the whole wall and taking the visitors by storm with her catchy look.
 Instead, I took my souvenir picture but she was so far behind on my camera… and I left.
 I was disappointed but again, it was all about expectations.
 Although, I still think it’s a very original and exceptional piece of art.